Attendance Tracking/Ticket Scanning

 • It requires the web listener module to operate (however, multiple wireless devices can communicate to the same web listener).

-• It is the most expensive technology.
+• It is a more expensive technology.

 • It requires a wireless LAN connection to be operating continuously otherwise you cannot scan people into the venue.